-If you own your own fitness business (rather than being employed by somebody else), you can write off items of equipment costing up to $20,000 each immediately (rather than writing off the cost over the expected life of the asset).
+If you own your own fitness business (rather than being employed by somebody else), you can write off items of equipment costing up to $30,000 each immediately (rather than writing off the cost over the expected life of the asset) if the equipment was purchased after 2 April 2019.
+Before that date the limit was $20,000 up to 29 January 2019 and $25,000 for equipment purchased between 29 January 2019 and 2 April 2019.
 As well as fitness equipment, you can use the same tax break to write-off any other capital assets used in your business, including:

 - TV sets and other equipment to build the ambience in your fitness area